 In the southwest corner of Catskill Park, enjoy more than 40 miles of rolling, snow-covered hills by foot, snowshoe, or cross-country ski.
 If you're interested in wildlife, Willowemoc is home to black bears, white-tailed deer, beavers, coyotes, and wild turkeys.
 While you're there, visit picturesque Waneta Lake!
 Willowemoc's terrain is quite hilly, so this hike is best for intermediate hikers.

 City-dwellers don't have to go far for a beautifully scenic winter hike!
 800 acres of trees, meadows, streams, and ponds, all surrounded by the beautiful architecture of New York City.
 Hike the park's paved paths for an easy trek, or surround yourself with nature in the park's 90-acre North Woods or 38-acre Ramble.

-Mashomack offers over 2,000 acres of magnificent scenic beauty in a pristine, natural setting.
-Only hiking is allowed-no bicycling or even jogging-so as not to disturb the native wildlife, including osprey, foxes, and even harbor seals.
+Mashomack offers more than 2,000 acres of magnificent scenic beauty in a pristine, natural setting.
+Only hiking is allowed—no bicycling or even jogging—so as not to disturb the native wildlife, including osprey, foxes, and even harbor seals.
 Bundle up and enjoy a leisurely hike along oak woodlands, tidal creeks, and 10 miles of coastline.
 During January, Mashomack Preserve is open on weekends only; sorry, no pets allowed.